ascherf-ml/ascherf-ml/README.md

 ### Hi there 👋

 My name is Alexander Scherf and I am a Data Scientist and Data Engineer at Consist Software Solutions.
 I have over 10 years of experience in applied statistics and data modeling.
-I actively pursue self-learning and growth as a developer and always work towards improving my craft.
+Right now I am combining my knowledge of statistics with my passion for programming in python.

 <p align="center">
   <a href="https://www.xing.com/profile/Alexander_Scherf16/cv" target="_blank">Xing</a>